-A hernia occurs when an organ moves out from its original place due to the weakening of the tissue surrounding that organ.
-Inguinal and umbilical hernias are the most common type of hernia that occurs in babies.
+A hernia occurs when an organ or tissue protrudes out from its original place in the abdomen due to the weakening of the tissue surrounding that organ.
+Inguinal and umbilical hernias are the most common types of hernias that occur in babies.

 Hernias occur in babies due to a defect during their childbirth.
-When a baby is born, there are various small openings in the body that eventually close at some point.
-The tissue around an organ can press into such openings and result in a hernia.
+During the early stages of pregnancy, the opening where the umbilical cord is allowed to be present usually closes over time.
+However, when it remains open, abdominal contents can protrude through that opening, resulting in the progression of the umbilical hernia.
+The tissue around an organ press into such openings and result in a hernia.

 New parents tend to get anxious when they see their infants crying or see a bulge in any part of the body.
 The herniated tissues may protrude only during moments of pressure or strain.
 Don’t be scared if you see a bulge when the infant is crying, coughing, or straining.
 These tend to retract on their own and cure over a period of time.